Documentation Index

 Campaigns Overview and Metrics

-- Sending Completed – All messages in the campaign have been sent successfully.
+• Sending Completed / Done – All messages sent, campaign expired

 When clicking the 3-dot menu, you can export the information into an Excel file.